 Orbital Maneuvers

 Orbital maneuvers are the use of propulsion systems to change the orbit of a spacecraft.
 Orbital maneuvers are used to transfer a spacecraft from one orbit to another, to change the orientation of the orbit, or to change the speed of the spacecraft.
 The most common type of orbital maneuver is the Hohmann transfer orbit, which is used to transfer a spacecraft between two circular orbits of different altitudes around a central body.
 Other types of orbital maneuvers include bi-elliptic transfers, gravity assists, and plane changes.
-A wonderful resource to learn more about orbital mechanics are this book and this thing.
+A wonderful resource to learn more about orbital mechanics is this book and this thing.

 Delta-v

 Delta-v (Δv\Delta v) is a measure of the impulse per unit of spacecraft mass that is needed to perform a maneuver.
 It is a scalar that has the units of speed.
-In the abscence of external forces, the Delta-v is equal to the change in velocity of the spacecraft.
+In the absence of external forces, the Delta-v is equal to the change in velocity of the spacecraft.

 Δv=t0t1v˙dt(3.6.1)\tag{3.6.1} \Delta v = \int_{t_0}^{t_1} |\dot{v}| dt

 where v˙\dot{v} is the acceleration.
-When the thrust force is applied in a constant direction, Delta-v is given by Δv=v1v0\Delta v = |v_1 - v_0| is simply the magnitude of the change in velocity.
+When the thrust force is applied in a constant direction, Delta-v is given by Δv=v1v0\Delta v = |v_1 - v_0|, which is simply the magnitude of the change in velocity.
 For multiple maneuvers, Delta-v sums linearly.

 T=vexhρ(3.6.2)\tag{3.6.2} T = v_\text{exh} \, \rho